 - Vehicle and car restraint safety checks (if transporting children in your car)

 - Home safety check

-FDC educators must be available at least five days per week.
+AFDC educators must be available for a minimum of four days per week.
 Educators can choose their hours of operation but these must be in line with community needs.
 This ensures families can connect with them.
 You have the option of also working evenings, overnight and weekends but this will be monitored by the coordination unit.

-Being an FDC educator can be a very rewarding career option.
+Being an AFDC educator can be a very rewarding career option.
 But it’s important to consider whether this option is suitable for you and your family.
 Please consider the following: